Political Science (POL)

 244, 344 Topics in Political Science (1 course) This course offers an in-depth analysis of a special topic in political science.
 The subject matter varies, but always focuses on some of the central concepts and problems of politics, such as the tension between freedom and social order, developing democratic institutions, the analysis of power and authority, and political ethics.
 Offered periodically.

-250 The Politics of Developing Nations (1 course) The gap between the rich and poor on a global scale and within domestic contexts is growing.
-As students of politics, this should concern us.
+250 The Politics of Developing Nations (1 course) How is it possible that we live together on a planet where many have incomes 100 times that of the poorest, and where your expected lifespan nearly doubles depending on the nation in which you were born?
+This course is concerned with the poor nations of the world and the institutions that govern them.
 What role does government play in the quality of life of the people of developing nations in Africa, Asia and Latin America?
-We examine the networked causes of human suffering in these nations stemming from: poverty, violent conflict, culture, corruption, and political and economic instability.
-We will evaluate the conflicting theories about the North-South gap and how to bridge it.
-Who is to blame for conditions in the Global South?
-How do Third World regimes impede human dignity?
-How has the international power structure through colonialism and neocolonialism contributed to stagnation and/or progress?
+What factors inhibit and foster political order, freedom, and human dignity?
+We will examine the networked causes of human suffering in developing nations: colonial legacies, poverty, violent conflict, culture, and political and economic instability.
+We will evaluate the conflicting theories about the North-South Gap and how to bridge it.
 This course counts toward the African Studies and the Peace Studies minors.
 GLOBL, Fall semester.

 255 The Politics of Japan and China (1 course) This course analyzes the domestic and international politics, economic development and social change of Japan and China.
 Prerequisite: Either POL-130 or POL-150 is recommended.
 GLOBL, Spring semester.